BIG-RAT/jamfcpr/README.md

 ![alt text](./images/jamfcpr.png "jamfcpr")

-Copy packages from a directory (local/mounted share/drive) or from one JCDS to another JCDS with jamfcpr.app.
-It is required the the destination JCDS be marked as the principal distribution server.
+Copy packages from a directory (local/mounted share/drive) or from one JCDS to another JCDS with jamfcpr.app.  **It is required the the destination JCDS be marked as the principal distribution server**.
 You're able to replicate packages using the following:

 * Browse to a local directory or mounted share.
 * Enter the URL of a Jamf Server with an on premise distribution point (DP) as the master.
 Click the List button and the DP is mounted and available packages are displayed.